European-Unified-ID/EUID-docs/api/v1/guides/advertiser-dataprovider-guide.md

 Send the `advertising_id` (EUID) from the [preceding step](#retrieve-a-euid-for-pii-using-the-identity-map-endpoints) to a DSP while building your audiences.
 Each DSP has a unique integration process for building audiences.
 Please follow the integration guidance provided by the DSP for sending EUIDs to build an audience.

 ### Monitor for salt bucket rotations related to your stored EUIDs
-A EUID is an identifier for a user at a particular moment in time, which means that a user's EUID will rotate at least once a year.
+An EUID is an identifier for a user at a particular moment in time, which means that a user's EUID will rotate at least once a year.

 Even though each salt bucket is updated roughly once a year, individual bucket updates are spread over the year.
 This means that about 1/365th of all buckets is rotated daily.